 The framework of the PPB and PPS SRO program is provided by guidance from the United States Department of Justice (DOJ).
 This is done through the DOJ's "SECURe Framework" (Safe School-based Enforcement through Collaboration, Understanding, and Respect recommendations).
 Accordingly, this agreement is entered into in the interest of creating a sustainable partnership, ensuring that constitutional and statutory civil rights requirements are met, effective SRO and school staff recruiting and hiring takes place, relevant training is provided to personnel, good performance is recognized, and that SROs and school staff are continually evaluated.
+The main purpose of assigning SROs in schools is to maintain a safe and secure learning environment for students, staff and families.

-This agreement is meant to provide the parameters for the working relationship between the Parties during times when daily school district operations or district sponsored events or activities are concerned.
+This agreement is meant to provide the parameters for the working relationship between the parties during times when daily school district operations or district sponsored events or activities are concerned.
 The Parties recognize that in the event of a public safety threat or crisis event, first responders will respond according to their department policies and state law.

 SROs are not hired to augment school discipline policies or practices.
-SROs provide a law enforcement resource within the schools.
-SROs have the authority to assist school officials with maintaining school discipline, but will only exercise this authority at their discretion in cases concerning safety.
-SROs should not be used to participate in minor disciplinary matters or enforcement of administrative school rules.
+SROs provide a law enforcement resource within the schools to ensure the safety of students, staff and school communities.
+At the request of school site administrators, SROs have the authority to assist school officials with maintaining school discipline but will only exercise this authority at their discretion in cases concerning safety.
+SROs will not be used to participate in minor disciplinary matters or enforcement of administrative school rules.